kaidez/javascript-prototype-screencast/screencast-scripts/01-script.md

 I won't be discussing that.
 There are a couple of link that do a great job of explaining that and I'll give them to you in the end, but this screencast is just about plain-old, regular, basic prototypes.

 SO!!!
 What are prototypes?

+In JavaScript, a prototype is a property that exists inside functions, arrays, strings, and regular objects.
+We'll be focusing on prototypes in functions for this tutorial.

+That property is actually an object itself, and it contains other properties and methods.
+So for example: a function has name property, it also has a call method that we'll actually be using.

+Both of those things are inside the prototype object.
+Also, if you add your own properties and methods to a function, they'll also be inside the prototype.
+And just a quick reminder: a method is a function inside another function or an object.

+Now prototypes always exist in your code and you don't really need to use them.
+Until you start simulating class inheritance in JavaScript and "simulating" is the key word here because JavaScript doesn't have classes...unlike other languages like Java.

+With Java, you can either create a class or use one of its existing ones, and then create a new instance of the class with a constructor function.
+And that constructor function is what's used in your code.

+And classes can inherit from other classes, like this example that we see here.